pixeru/MMD-BoneRenamer/readme.md

   - 3ds Max
   - Type X
   - BEPu
 - Additional Features:
   - Optional finger bone renaming
   - Pick armature directly from viewport
   - Bone name display toggle
   - Clean name formatting for Blender compatibility

-## Installation
+## Running the Script
 1. Download `BoneRenamer_v1.2.py`
-2. In Blender, go to Edit > Preferences > Add-ons
+2. In Blender, switch to the "Scripting" workspace tab
-3. Click "Install" and select the downloaded file
+3. Click "Open Text" and select the downloaded script
-4. Enable the addon by checking the box
+4. Click "Run Script" or press Alt + P
+5. The addon panel will appear in the Animation tab of the 3D Viewport's sidebar

 ### Optional: Google Translate Support
 To enable online translation:
 ```bash
 pip install googletrans==3.1.0a0
 ```

 ## Usage
 1. Open the Animation tab in the 3D Viewport's sidebar (press N if hidden)
 2. Find the "Bone Renamer" panel
 3. Select your armature using the picker or dropdown